PM announces spouses will be paid for caring for ill or disabled loved ones

 Alongside disabled families that have been fighting for this change for years, Ardern and Associate Health Minister Julie Anne Genter made the announcement at Premier House in Wellington today.

-They confirmed that the Government would repeal part 4A of the NZ Public Health and Disability Act, which underpins the policy and also bans families from challenging it in court on the grounds of discrimination.
+They confirmed that the Government would extend coverage to care for all children under 18, and would repeal part 4A of the NZ Public Health and Disability Act, which underpins the policy and also bans families from challenging it in court on the grounds of discrimination.

 "We have heard loud and clear from families with disabled members about the need to change Funded Family Care.
 Today progresses a more compassionate Government that addresses the needs of stretched parents and partners," Ardern said.